powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+### v4.6.02 Change: Play Clipboard doesn't blink anymore with valid url in the clipboard.
+The dash blinks.

 ### v4.6.01 Edit: Home Help >>> Create Unlimited Playlists section.